zooniverse/panoptes/README.md

 ## Requirements

+Since Panoptes uses Docker to manage its environment, the requirements listed below are also found in `docker-compose.yml`.
+The means by which a new Panoptes instance is created with Docker is located in the `Dockerfile`.
+If you plan on using Docker to manage Panoptes, skip ahead to Installation.

-Panoptes is primarily developed against stable MRI, currently 2.2.1.
-It is tested against the following versions:
+Panoptes is primarily developed against stable MRI, currently 2.3.

-* 2.2.1

 If you're running MRI Ruby you'll need to have the MySQL and Postgresql client libraries installed.

 * Ubuntu/Debian: `apt-get install libpq-dev libmysqlclient`
 * OS X (with [homebrew](http://homebrew.io)): `brew install mysql postgresql`